 Inventory, lb : 0

-Carola potatoes are available late summer into fall.
+Carola potatoes are available in the late summer through fall.

 Carola potatoes are high in vitamin C and also contain fiber, potassium, iron, calcium, carotenoids, and antioxidants.

 Carola potatoes are best suited for cooked applications such as grilling, roasting, baking, mashing, boiling, steaming, and chipping.
 Their firm texture also makes them an ideal salad potato.
 Carola potatoes can be used to make fries or potato hash, and they can be boiled, steamed, or pureed to add flavor and viscosity to soups and stews.
 Sliced into thin rounds, they also make an excellent scalloped or casserole potato.
-The buttery taste of Carola potatoes pairs well with red onion, tomato, radish, thyme, parsley, chives, grainy mustard, vinegar, melting and blue cheeses, bacon, chicken livers, and hardboiled egg.
-Carola potatoes store well for up to a month in a cool, dry and dark place.
+The buttery taste of Carola potatoes pairs well with red onion, tomato, radish, thyme, parsley, chives, grainy mustard, vinegar, melting and blue cheeses, bacon, chicken livers, peaches, sea salt, and hardboiled egg.
+They will keep up to a month when stored in a cool, dry, and dark place.

 Yellow-fleshed potatoes have long been a preferred variety in Germany.
 The Carola potato, bred to meet that preference, experienced a brief stint of popularity in Germany and Great Britain in the 1980's but was then discontinued as a variety in 1989.
-In 1999, an improved variety was released in Europe under the same name with a slightly different shape and improved disease resistance.
+In 1999, an improved variety was released in Europe under the same name, but it had a slightly different shape and superior disease resistance.